spessasus/sf2-rmidi-specification/README.md

 8. Compatible software may ignore all INFO chunks **except the DBNK chunk** for the most basic [level of compatibility](#level-1).
 9. The chunk size must be even, as specified in the general RIFF structure.
 10. The INFO chunk is optional.
 The software must not assume that the INFO chunk exists.
+11. If the `ICRD` chunk contains a date not formatted as ISO 8601, the software may attempt to parse it, or reject it and present the file with no date.

 #### IENC Chunk Requirements
 For Level 3 compatibility, software must support the following encodings (both lowercase and uppercase):